stevemiles70/Acronis-Teknov8-AzureDR-EvalGuide-Draft01/README.md

 #### 1. Create Protection Plan

-Now that the *Acronis agent* has been isntalled on the Azure VM to be protected, and shows under *All devices* of the *Devices section* of the Acronis Cyber Cloud pirtal, you are now ready to create a **Protection plan**.
+Now that the *Acronis agent* has been isntalled on the Azure VM to be protected, and shows under *All devices* of the *Devices section* of the *Acronis Cyber Cloud Portal*, you are now ready to create a **Protection plan**.

        //Add Acronis portal Image here...//